rpietro/planout_edx/planout_edx.md

 * ExperimentDefinition: the primary entity, where an experiment is identified in Open edX.
 For each time period in a course, the instructor can create an entry in this table.
  * OpcoesExperiment: stores address which will be used to recover sections in the experiment.
 Each entry in this entity represent an experimental arm.
- * StrategyRandomization: esta entidade permite que o professor defina um design, script do PlanOut ou alterne entre operadores utilizados para randomizar.
+ * StrategyRandomization: allows for the instructor to define a design, PlanOut script or to esta entidade permite que o professor defina um design, script do PlanOut ou alterne entre operadores utilizados para randomizar.
 Por padrão, ao criar o experimento, define-se como forma de randomização o operador UniformChoice.
 Em nosso protótipo o professor/staff members só podem alterar o Operador, Script ou Design  no primeiro experimento do curso, já que, nosso objetivo é proporcionar uma interface única para cada usuário.
 Por isso, um usuário, sempre estará em um único arm, independentemente do experimento definido em um curso.
  * UserChoiceExperiment: esta entidade serve para definir que Arm foi alocado na randomização, ou, simplesmente inserir uma entrada de acordo com o Design em StrategyRandomization.
 Esta entidade assegura que, em um momento posterior, o usuário recupere e use o conteúdo do Arm alocado.
  * AnonyMousPost: esta entidade armazena id do comentário e do usuário, que permite identificar um post anônimo.
 Desta forma, possibilita que, mesmo em posts anônimos, usuários de um grupo só tenha acesso aos posts do mesmo grupo.

 A entidades auth\_user está presente por padrão em qualquer aplicação Django e, para o nosso protótipo, serve para identificar o dono do experimento e Arms alocados no LMS.
 Auth\_profile é donde podemos extrair informações sobre os estudantes, tais como: sexo, nacionalidade, cidade, escolaridade, aniversário e outras informações.
 Algumas informações são passadas como argumento dos scripts em planout, o que permite fazer algumas tomadas de decisões e fazer a estratificação via script.

-### Criando Experimentos
+### Creating experiments

-De acordo com o que definimos nos casos de uso.
-Para criar um experimento, o professor deve primeiramente definir uma section com todos os conteúdos de uma semana, em seguida clica-se no ícone Flask presente em cada seção.
-Com isso, todos os atributos da seção escolhida é duplicado, são inseridas entradas nas entidades *ExperimentDefinition*, *StrategyRandomization* e *OpcoesExperiment*.
-Tais informações inseridas são usadas tanto pelo CMS quanto pelo LMS, e permitem identificar os experimentos, Arms dos experimentos e mais a estratégia usada para randomizar entre os Arms.
+Im accordance with our use cases, in order to create an experiment the instructor should first define a course section with all of the corresponding content.
+Next, the Flask icon is clicked, which will duplicate that section, with new entities being created named *ExperimentDefinition*, *StrategyRandomization* and *OpcoesExperiment*.
+These entities are used by both the CMS and the LMS, allowing for the identification of the experiment, arm and the corresponding randomization strategy.

-A randomização ocorre de acordo com o que foi definido em *StrategyRandomization*, que permite-nos alternar entre os operadores do PlanOut, usar um design ou carregar um script.
-No momento em que foi criado o experimento, o experimento é cadastrado para usar o operador *Uniform*, mas caso precise criamos uma janela para alternar como as Arms serão distribuídos entre os estudantes.
+Randomization is deployed in accordance with the definition within *StrategyRandomization*, which allows for <!-- Jacinto, o que isso quer dizer? "permite-nos alternar entre os operadores do PlanOut" -->, make use of a design or load a script.
+When the experiment is created, it is registed to use the *Uniform* operator, <!-- Jacinto, nao entendi essa parte: mas caso precise criamos uma janela para alternar como as Arms serão distribuídos entre os estudantes. -->

 No CMS, criamos a entrada Experiments no menu Tools, que permite-nos configurar as o design dos experimentos e a extrair informações em CSV referente às sections que fazem parte do experimento.
 Com os tais dados, o professor poderá carregá-los em softwares como R, JMP, Minitab, Excell e LibreOffice e efetuar a análise estatística necessária para tirar conclusões em relação a um determinado experimento.